Key World Initiative Nutrition - Food systems

 • Meike Siemonsma, Wageningen University, Netherlands.
 Expertise: Nutrition, Public Health, Epidemiology, Food Research , Advanced Data Analysis

-• Guilherme Portugal, University of Sao Paulo, Brazil.
+• Guilherme Portugal, University of São Paulo, Brazil.
 Expertise: Applied economics, Food externalities, Microeconomic modeling, Sustainable food markets, Mobility theories, Public policy

 • Byambabayar Ganbold (Bibby), Wageningen University, Netherlands.
 Expertise: Remote sensing, Soil, Physical geography, Climate change

 • Housna Hassani.
-Expertise: School meals, Environment
+Expertise: School Meals, Environment

 • Agung Jauhari, Utrecht University, Netherlands.
-Expertise: GIS, Cartography, Spatial, Analysis
+Expertise: GIS, Cartography, Spatial Analysis

 • Sikhumbule Kagiso Joni, University of the Western Cape, South Africa.
 Expertise: Food environment , Indigenous foods

 • Arshpreet Kaur Khattra, Michigan State University, United States.
-Expertise: Food microbiology and food safety, Predictive microbial modeling and risk assessment, AI and machine learning for environmental data analysis, Low-moisture foods (LMF) and dry sanitation technologies
+Expertise: Food microbiology and food safety, predictive microbial modeling and risk assessment, AI and machine learning for environmental data analysis, low-moisture foods (LMF) and dry sanitation technologies

 • Jing Li, Chinese Academy of Agricultural Sciences, China.
 Expertise: Plant protection, Insect ecology, Ecological chemistry, Integrated pest management (IPM)

-• Fiorella Loli, University of California Davis, United States.
+• Fiorella Loli, University of California, Davis, United States.
 Expertise: Food systems, Livelihoods, Andean agriculture

 • Kamilia Mahloul, Sorbonne University, France.
-Expertise : Molecular and cellular biology, nanobiotechnology, histology, bioinformatics and data analysis, scientific communication and critical thinking.
+Expertise : Molecular and cellular biology, Nanobiotechnology, Histology, Bioinformatics and data analysis, Scientific communication and critical thinking

 • Zheng Miao, University of California, Davis, United States.
 Aquaculture, Agriculture, Machine Learning, Computer Vision

 • Vincent Ogweno, Michigan State University, United States.
-Expertise: Geo-AI, remote sensing, agricultural climatology, political ecology, agricultural land mapping, frost risk detection, environmental governance, demographic studies.
+Expertise: Geo-AI, remote sensing, agricultural climatology, political ecology, agricultural land mapping, frost risk detection, environmental governance, demographic studies

 • Ms. Mpho Ratshilnindela, University of Pretoria, South Africa.
 Expertise: Veterinary parasitology and infectious diseases, Molecular techniques: DNA extraction, PCR, sequencing (NGS and Sanger sequencing), Sequence analysis, Epidemiological investigation and statistical data analysis, Risk factor assessment using structured questionnaires